 There are many discussions around the pros and cons about hosting your blog on a free platform or on its own domain.
 It’s undeniable that both options have its own pros and cons and both suit the needs of different bloggers.
 I’m not going to compare these options here; rather, a list of free blogging platform are compiled.
-Although I don’t recommend bloggers (Com’on guys, it’s just $1.99/mo for a shared hosting) to go with free blogging platform; some of these services are really good and extremely valuable for bloggers that do not wish to spend.
+Although I don’t recommend bloggers (Com’on guys, iPage just $1.99/mo to start with, that’s less than the cost of a Starbucks coffee) to go with free blogging platform; some of these services are really good and extremely valuable for bloggers that do not wish to spend.

 So here you go, my list of 23 must see free blog hosts.

 Google’s blogger.com is (perhaps) the most widely used free blogging platform around the blogsphere.
 The control interface and blogging tools are easy to use and it’s highly recommended for all beginners.

 WordPress.com is where you can host and run your blog using WordPress blogging software.
 The blogging software WordPress is widely supported by most hosting companies, thus there won’t be much trouble if you wish to transfer your blog from WordPress.com to your own hosting in future.
 Also, it’s worth noting that WordPress.com prohibit most of their users to monetize their blogs.
 So unless you’re the very few selected big shots, WordPress.com is not recommend if you wish to place ads and sell affiliate products.

 LiveJournal.com offers various type of blog hosting services (free and paid) and are extremely popular around the blogsphere.
 At the time of writing, there are 18.4 million journals (blogs) created at LiveJournal.com!

 Blogr is a web service that provides blog space to store and share users photos, videos, audios and blog-entries.
 Although the service is still in Alpha, Blogr.com grew fast and is welcomed by many bloggers.